jecode93/user_authentication/README.md

 ## Getting Started

-This project demonstrates a simple Flutter app using Supabase authentication with Google and Facebook.
+This project demonstrates a simple Flutter app using Supabase authentication with Google.
 Follow the steps below to set up and run the project locally.

 ## Prerequisites
 - [Flutter SDK](https://docs.flutter.dev/get-started/install) installed